 The first outcome of an academic integrity violation is a penalty that is assigned by the instructor of the course.
 Both the Undergraduate Academic Disciplinary Actions Overview and the Graduate Academic Disciplinary Actions Overview give instructors the ability to impose a penalty up to and including failure of the course.
 Because the procedures allow individual instructors the freedom to assign these penalties, outcomes can range from the loss of points to failure of the assignment or exam or ultimately, failure of the course.

 Additionally, both the undergraduate and graduate procedures specifically prohibit the student from dropping the course in order to avoid the instructor’s penalty.
 In order to drop the course, students must receive permission from the instructor.
 If a student takes action to drop the course without the instructor’s permission, the student will be reenrolled in the course.

 In addition to determining course level action, both the undergraduate and graduate policies require that instructors report the incident and outcome to the student’s associate dean and department head, the instructor’s associate dean and department head, and the Dean of Student Affairs.
 For graduate students, a disciplinary report could likely result in departmental or program-level action in addition to any course-level action but you should consult your department handbook for specific details.
 Common outcomes for graduate students at the departmental level range from being prohibited from serving as a teaching assistant (TA) to loss of funding.

 Reports of both undergraduate and graduate cases are forwarded to the Dean of Student Affairs.
-The dean’s office is responsible for maintaining the centralized records of all academic integrity cases.
+The Office of Community Standards & Integrity is responsible for maintaining the centralized records of all academic integrity cases.
 Staff members in the office also coordinate the adjudication process for any undergraduate appeals or second-level reviews that are heard by an Academic Review Board (ARB).
-Undergraduate and graduate students who are reported for academic integrity violations can expect to be contacted by a staff member from the Office of the Dean of Student Affairs for a follow-up meeting to discuss their disciplinary record, the ability to appeal, and a second-level review if applicable.
+Undergraduate and graduate students who are reported for academic integrity violations can expect to be contacted by a staff member from the Office of Community Standards & Integrity for a follow-up meeting to discuss their disciplinary record, the ability to appeal, and a second-level review if applicable.